ethanrg3/grAId/DESIGN.md

-**grAId Adaptive Testing System: IRT-Based Design Document**
+**grAId Adaptive Testing System: MIRT-Based Design Document**

 ## **1. Overview**
-The grAId platform leverages **Item Response Theory (IRT)** as the foundation for its AI-driven adaptive question sets.
+The grAId platform leverages **Multidimensional Item Response Theory (MIRT)** as the foundation for its AI-driven adaptive question sets.
 The system is designed to provide a highly personalized test-prep experience by continuously updating student ability estimates, adjusting question difficulty dynamically, and analyzing test-taking behavior.
-By structuring the test-taking experience around IRT principles, grAId ensures that students are always challenged at an optimal level, leading to faster learning and improved retention.
+By structuring the test-taking experience around MIRT principles, grAId ensures that students are always challenged at an optimal level, leading to faster learning and improved retention.

-## **2. Core Principles of IRT in grAId**
+## **2. Core Principles of MIRT in grAId**

 ### **2.1 Ability Estimation (θ)**
-Each student is assigned a **latent ability score (θ)**, which represents their test-taking proficiency.
-This score is dynamically updated after each response, ensuring real-time adaptation.
+Each student is assigned a vector of **latent ability scores (θ)**, which represents their test-taking proficiency/abilities for different categories.
+These scores are dynamically updated after each response, ensuring real-time adaptation.
 The system uses various estimation techniques:
 - **Maximum Likelihood Estimation (MLE):** Updates ability estimates based on correct/incorrect responses.
 - **Bayesian Estimation (MAP/EAP):** Uses prior distributions to refine ability estimates, especially for students with limited response data.